RaziqK/Quikish/README.md

 # Quikish

-A VR turn-based game created using Unreal Engine 5.5.4 and tested with the **Valve Index**.
+A VR turn-based game created using Unreal Engine 5.5.4 and tested with the Valve Index.

 ---